cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.3 Scenario three(regional temperature dataset)

 The final MAE of train set is around 0.13 and the one of test set is around 0.14.
-The RMSE between real data and predicted data is around 207585.
+Also, the RMSE between real data and predicted data is around 207585.
 While the tendency to follow high and low seems similar, but changes in the middle seem to be misleading.

 ![Figure 7](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioThree.png)